The History of NASPL

 In early 1999, to counteract the expected bias of the NGISC report, the National Council of Legislators from Gaming States (NCLGS) created a Public Sector Gaming Study Commission (PSGSC) and named a tenured professor from Florida State University, Dr. Lance deHaven-Smith, as Executive Director of the Commission.
 NASPL’s Immediate Past President, Rebecca Paul, was also selected to serve as Vice President of the Commission.
 When the final report of this Commission was published in March 2000, much of what the lottery industry had been saying was vindicated.

-By mid-1999, with the assistance of several key players, NASPL launched its web site, which at the present date has become one of the most informative and useful sites on the Internet concerning lotteries.
+By mid-1999, with the assistance of several key players, NASPL launched its website, which now has become one of the most informative and useful sites on the internet concerning lotteries.

 The latter part of 1999 found NASPL and individual lottery members once again working together with the Internal Revenue Service on issues involving cash options.